mihaijulien/spring-framework-6/README.md

 **Controller** - Java class implemented to handle request mapping.
 Should be a "traffic cop" and contain minimal business logic.
 Typically works in conjunction with a service, which contains business logic.

+#### Dependency Injection

+Dependency injection allows you to inject dependencies into an object instead of creating the object inside the object.
+This makes the code more flexible and easy to test.

+The class being injected really has no responsability instantiating that object that is being injected.